AardhynLavender/afterburner/README.md

 npm start
 ```

+The [Expo documentation](https://docs.expo.dev/) covers more ways to run and deploy React Native applications including how to get set up with simulators.

 ## Environment

-As the application uses public firebase credientials for authentication, no environment variables need to be set for the project to run.
+As the application uses [public firebase credientials](https://firebase.google.com/support/guides/security-checklist#api-keys-not-secret) for authentication, no environment variables need to be set for the project to run.

-You may wish to change `EXPO_PUBLIC_IS_DEV` to `true` while testing locally.
+You may wish to change `EXPO_PUBLIC_IS_DEV` to `true` while testing locally, this enables some usefull buttons and shows debug information.

 ## References